 (One study in New Zealand found that e-cigarettes had the same effectiveness as NRT.
-However, this study was criticised by scientists at the E-Cigarette Summit for using naive vapers (people who don’t know how to vape).
-As we explain in this video , it is essential to use electronic cigarettes in the correct way.
+However, this study was criticised by scientists at the E-Cigarette Summit for using naive vapers (people who don't know how to vape).
+It is essential to use electronic cigarettes in the correct way.

 Of people continuing to use electronic cigarettes, 700,000 have stopped using tobacco cigarettes.
 Over 1,400,000 have reduced the amount they smoke (and will hopefully stop smoking altogether in the future).
 An unknown number of people have used e-cigarettes to stop nicotine usage altogether.

 We need to ensure that smokers are encouraged, not discouraged from, switching to reduced harm alternatives.